sgfp/curriculum/outline/intro.md

 Take your height in centimeters and convert it to meters using arithmetic in Clojure.

-Then convert that to inchs.
+Then convert that to inches.
 There are 2.54 centimeters in an inch.

 Lastly, ask two people near you for their height in centimeters.
 Find the average of your heights.